mickoissicko/pingspoofer/README.md

 - Delete start_blink.bat.
 No need for the batch script.
 - Take all the files inside the folder, and place them in C:\Windows\System32\drivers\etc or C:\Windows\System32\drivers.
 - Rename moduleBlink.exe to something legitimate rblxfpsunlocker.exe.
-- When you are ready, clear your search history regarding anything about the pingspoofer/blink/lagswitch and restart your computer.
+- When you are ready, delete your search history regarding any Minecraft cheat.
 - Launch the executable as administrator as soon as you start your PC.
 Then wait about 5-10 minutes before launching Minecraft
 - When/if you get frozen, just don't worry about it.
 Keep it cool, and sit back and relax.
 - Staff will never find this Blink/Lagswitch, even if they're using Echo, Paladin, or Avenge.